bakaemon/Terminal-Simulation/README.md

 ```js
 await printCommandWithCallback(this.name, "Loading...[!0]", [async() => { await new Promise((resolve) => setTimeout(resolve, 10000)); return "Done!" }]);
 ```
-The returning value will be put at where [!x] is located.
+The returning value will be put at where [!x] where x is the index of the callback array is located.
 In the above example the output would be: `Loading...
+Done!`
-Done!` The Waiting Effect also can be interrupted by using Ctrl + C during its effect.
+The Waiting Effect also can be interrupted by using Ctrl + C during its effect.